 Vermont's elected prosecutors, known as state's attorneys, are some of the most powerful people in our legal system - and they are accountable to you, the voters.

-2022 Primaries: Candidate questionnaire results
+Candidate questionnaire results

-Vermont's primary elections will take place on August 9th.
+Vermont's primary elections will took place on August 9th.
 We invited each state's attorney candidate to answer fifteen questions about their positions on criminal justice issues, including police misconduct, the opioid crisis, and racial disparities in Vermont’s criminal legal system.
 Check to see whether candidates in your county submitted a response and review their answers.

 Elections have consequences

 State’s attorneys make decisions that forever alter the course of Vermonters’ lives.
 They choose who gets charged and who is free to go; whether to recommend someone stay in jail or whether they go home while awaiting trial; whether to seek the maximum or minimum sentence; and whether or not to prosecute police officers and government officials for misconduct.
 State’s attorneys have nearly unlimited discretion to make decisions that impact the course of real peoples’ lives, every day.